Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

-By definition $w$ induces a morphism $\bI\xrightarrow{\bw}\lexp\phi\bI$ if and only if it satisfies (i).
-By definition again if this morphism is good $d/2$-periodic then (ii) and (iii) are satisfied.
-Conversely, Lemma \ref{bw good} shows that the morphism induced by the lift of a $w$ satisfying (i), (ii), (iii) is good $d/2$-periodic.
+By definition $w$ induces a morphism $\bI\xrightarrow{\bw\phi}\bI$ if and only if it satisfies (i).
+By definition again if $\bI\xrightarrow{\bw\phi}\bI$ is good $(d,2)$-periodic then (ii) and (iii) are satisfied.
+Conversely, Lemma \ref{bw good} shows that the morphism induced by the lift of a $w$ satisfying (i), (ii), (iii) is good $(d,2)$-periodic.

-Property (iv) means that no element $vw\phi$ with $v\in W_I$ has an eigenvalue $\zeta_d$ on the subspace spanned by the root lines of $W_I$ which is exactly the characterization of Theorem \ref{racine}(iv) of a maximal element. \end{proof} Note that $d$ and $I$ in the above assumptions (i), (ii), (iii) are uniquely determined by $w$ since $d$ is the smallest power of $w\phi$ which is a power of $\phi$ and $I$ is given uniquely by $(\bw\phi)^d=\bpi/\bpi_\bI\phi^d$.
+Property (iv) means that no element $vw\phi$ with $v\in W_I$ has an eigenvalue $\zeta$ on the subspace spanned by the root lines of $W_I$ which is exactly the characterization of Theorem \ref{racine}(iv) of a non-extendable element. \end{proof} Note that $d$ and $I$ are uniquely determined by $w\phi$ satisfying (i), (ii), (iii) above since $d$ is the smallest power of $w\phi$ which is a power of $\phi$ and $I$ is determined by $(\bw\phi)^d=\bpi/\bpi_\bI\phi^d$.